-We are not the only ones who are excited, online sportsbooks have already started taking action on who will be in the playoffs, and since online sports betting is now legal in several states (Visit Betting Top 10 for a list of states with legal sports betting) maybe you can get in on some of the action as well.
+We are not the only ones who are excited, online sportsbooks have already started taking action on who will be in the playoffs, and since online sports betting is now legal in several states (Visit USA Betting for a list of states with legal sports betting) maybe you can get in on some of the action as well.

 That’s why today, even though we’re still months away from it and we don’t even know how the teams will be seeded at the end of the regular season, we’re going to talk about the 5 playoff matchups every fan dreams about watching this season.